ambonvik/cimba/README.md

 behave as you would expect with respect to their parent classes.

-The code is liberally sprinkled with `assert` statements testing for preconditions, invariants, and postconditions wherever possible.
+The code is liberally sprinkled with `assert` statements testing for preconditions, invariants, and postconditions wherever possible, applying Design by Contracts principles for reliability.
 Cimba contains about 1000 asserts in about 10000 lines of code in total, for an assert density of 10 %.
 These are custom asserts that will report what trial, what process, the simulated time, the function and line number, and even the random number seed used, if anything should go wrong.
-The asserts come in two flavors, `cmb_assert_debug()` that vanish from your code if you define `NDEBUG` in your build (like the standard `assert()`), and `cmb_assert_release()` that remain unless `NASSERT` is defined.
-Most time- consuming invariants and postconditions are debug asserts, while the release asserts mostly check preconditions like function argument validity.
-Turning off the debug asserts doubles the speed of your model when you are ready for it, while turning off the release asserts only gives a small incremental improvement.
+All time-consuming invariants and postconditions are debug asserts, while the release asserts mostly check preconditions like function argument validity.
+Turning off the debug asserts doubles the speed of your model when you are ready for it, while turning off the release asserts as well only gives a small incremental improvement.

 This is then combined with extensive unit testing of each module, ensuring that all lower level functionality works as expected before moving on to higher levels.
+You will find the test files corresponding to each code module in the `test` directory.

-We are of course biased, by "well engineered", we mean somewhere between "industrial strength" and "mil spec" code.
+We are of course totally biased, by "well engineered", we mean somewhere between "industrial strength" and "mil spec" code.

 ### Object oriented?
 In C17 and assembly?
 Why not just use C++?
 Long story made short: C++ exception handling is not very friendly to the stackful coroutines we need in Cimba.
 C++ coroutines are something entirely different.

 Also, C++ has become a very large and feature-rich language, where it will be hard to guarantee compatibility with every possible combination of features.

 Hence (like the Linux kernel), we chose the simpler platform for speed, clarity, and reliability.